Pilot

 But not all pilot episodes are the first episode of a series, and not all pilots are single episodes.
 Turns out there’s different kinds of pilots.
 My favourite is the backdoor pilot — an episode in a series that spotlights supporting characters to gauge interest in a spinoff.

-Bottom line is, pilot episodes do what pilots do — steer and guide.
+Bottom line is, pilot episodes do what human pilots do — steer and guide.
 They set the tone and direction for the show by introducing main characters and giving the audience a glimpse into what’s to come or what could be.

 Consider this the pilot for my blog.